 Ready to have some fun?
 Keep scrolling for directions.

-The reaction happens quickly, so be ready!
-If there is leftover liquid in the containers, add a little more baking soda or vinegar and watch it happen again.
+The reaction happens quickly, so be ready.
+If there is leftover liquid in the containers, add a little more baking soda or vinegar, and watch it happen again.

-Hint: Carbon dioxide is a gas that's created when vinegar (an acid) is mixed with baking soda (a base).
+And don't forget to explain to kids how it works: Carbon dioxide is a gas that's created when vinegar (an acid) is mixed with baking soda (a base).

 And you'll see personalized content just for you whenever you click the My Feed .